jmanuel1/personal-website/_drafts/working-with-pythons-abstract-syntax-trees.md

 actions depending on the type of node we encounter.
 For example, the `visit_Str` method is called when the node transformer sees a `Str` node.
-The transformer uses the return value of each `visit_*` method to replace the nodes in the AST, modifying the structure in-place.
+The transformer uses the return value of each `visit_*` method to replace the nodes in the AST, modifying the structure in place.

-Let's write our transformer code organized to the kinds of expression we want to evaluate.
+Let's write our transformer code organized to the kinds of expressions we want to evaluate.

 ### Adding numeric and string literals